s-rayed/discord_trade_tracker/README.md

 - Pull request or just fork it and do what you want, I'm not your dad

 ### TODO:
-- Edit flow isnt fleshed out yet but should be rather simple to finish up.
 - Gating to certain channels
 -